I know summer reading is the one that gets the most attention but YOU GUYS I love planning my Fall reading list.

 One of my all time favorite books and autumn reading at its finest — a cozy and literary modern day Gothic mystery with a side of family dysfunction.
 It’s about a world famous and secretive author who, at the end of her life, chooses to give her REAL story of her life (not the fake ones she’s told all these years to journalists) to a bookstore owner and writer of obscure biographers.

-The Accident Season by Moira Fowley-Doyle:
+The Accident Season by Moira Fowley-Doyle

 Every October the main character’s family becomes accident prone with some sort of curse despite the precautions they try to take every year.
 Every year they hope to uncover the mystery of why they are cursed and how to break it.
 Thriller-y with a dash of magical realism and a feeling like you just don’t know what’s real or not real!
 You’ve never read anything like it!
 Perfect too if you want a book set in Fall!